Controllability of Networked Sampled-data Systems: Conclusion

 \section{Conclusion}

 The controllability of networked sampled-data systems is investigated.
 The sampling is periodic on the transmission and control channels, with single- and multi-rate patterns considered, respectively.
-Necessary or/and sufficient controllability conditions are developed, indicating that the controllability of networked sampled-data systems is jointly determined by the network topology, inner couplings, node dynamics and the sampling period.
-Results show that the pathological sampling of single node systems can be eliminated by the network topology and inner couplings.
+Necessary or/and sufficient controllability conditions are developed, indicating that the controllability of networked sampled-data systems is jointly determined by the external inputs, network topology, inner couplings, node dynamics, and the sampling period.
+Results show that the pathological sampling of single node systems can be eliminated by an appropriate design of network topology and inner couplings.
 However, when the topology matrix is singular, the pathological sampling of single node systems will inevitably lead to the loss of controllability of the whole system.
 And for systems with one-dimensional or self-loop-state node dynamics, the sampling will not affect the controllability of the networked systems.
-In further studies, systems with more complex structure and sampling patterns will be considered, and the non-pathological sampling conditions of networked systems will be further explored.
+In further studies, we will consider more general systems with heterogeneous node dynamics.
+In addition, more complex sampling patterns will be investigated.
+More complex and deeper network structures will be studied, and the non-pathological sampling conditions of networked systems will be further explored.